x1-labs/tachyon/CONTRIBUTING.md

 ## Design Proposals

-This Agave validator client's architecture is described by docs generated from markdown files in the `docs/src/` directory and viewable on the official [Agave Validator Client](https://docs.anza.xyz) documentation website.
+This Tachyon validator client's architecture is described by docs generated from markdown files in the `docs/src/` directory and viewable on the official [Tachyon Validator Client](https://docs.x1.xyz) documentation website.

 Current design proposals may be viewed on the docs site: